yaybu/yay/docs/language.rst

 Prototypes
 ~~~~~~~~~~

 Prototypes contain a default mapping which you can then override.
-They
-are different from macros in that a prototype is not parameterised, but
-can instead be extended.
+You can
+think of a prototype as a class that you can then extend.

 In their final form, they behave exactly like mappings::

     prototype DjangoSite:
         set self = here

-        name: www.example-site.com
+        name: www.example.com

         sitedir: /var/local/sites/{{ self.name }}
         rundir: /var/run/{{ self.name }}